Joel Edgerton: Career

 In 2016, he starred in the Jeff Nichols films Midnight Special and Loving, and in 2017, he starred in the film Bright as Officer Nick Jacoby, an orc who is a police officer.
-He will reprise the character in the sequel along with Will Smith, directed by Louis Leterrier for Netflix.

 In 2018, Edgerton headlined Francis Lawrence's thriller film Red Sparrow with Jennifer Lawrence, and based on the book by Jason Matthews.
 He plays Nathaniel Nash, a CIA agent who becomes involved with a Russian spy Dominika Egorova (Lawrence).
 In February 2018, Timothée Chalamet joined the cast of The King, with Brad Pitt, Dede Gardner, and Jeremy Kleiner producing, alongside Liz Watts, under their Plan B Entertainment banner.
 In March 2018, Edgerton joined the cast of the film.

 In April 2020, during the COVID-19 pandemic in Australia, it was announced that a new film, The Unknown Man, directed by Thomas M. Wright, would begin filming in South Australia as soon as enough of the COVID-19 restrictions were lifted.
 It was released in 2022 as The Stranger.
 In September 2020, Edgerton was tapped to star in and executive produce limited series The Florida Man based on a novel of the same name by Tom Cooper.

 In 2021, Edgerton starred in the medieval fantasy film The Green Knight written and directed by David Lowery.

 In 2024, Edgerton guest starred in the Bluey episode "The Sign", voicing a German Shepherd policeman.

+In 2025, Edgerton starred in the drama film Train Dreams, receiving universal acclaim from the critics.
+The performance earned him nominations for the Critics' Choice Movie Award for Best Actor and the Independent Spirit Award for Best Lead Performance, among others.

 Philanthropy

-Edgerton has been a distinguished ambassador for The Fred Hollows Foundation for a number of years and has strong personal ties to the organisation, which works to restore people's sight in poor countries and to improve the health of Aboriginal Australians.
+Edgerton has been a distinguished ambassador for the Fred Hollows Foundation for a number of years and has strong personal ties to the organisation, which works to restore people's sight in poor countries and to improve the health of Aboriginal Australians.
 In 2012, he visited Nepal, where he saw sight restored first hand.
-He has described social activism and his involvement with The Fred Hollows Foundation as "an escape" from the "materialistic life" that often surrounds an actor.
+He has described social activism and his involvement with the Fred Hollows Foundation as "an escape" from the "materialistic life" that often surrounds an actor.
 The Fred Hollows Foundation is an international non-profit organisation which educates and provides equipment for under-supported surgeons to help cure avoidable blindness.